-But here's the problem, something like this isn't supposed to happen with debit cards in the first place.
-When ATMs first came out, you could only access the money in your bank accounts with a PIN – a 4 digit number unique to every debit card.
-Now, though you can swipe your debit card at many places without a pin for transactions under $50 and you can make much larger purchases with a signature.
-While this is much more convenient it does open some new opportunities for security issues and fraud.
+Though you can swipe your debit card at many places without a pin for transactions under $50 and you can make much larger purchases with a signature.
+While this is much more convenient, it does open some new opportunities for security issues and fraud.

-Since most of the time these transactions don’t require you to give up your card to the cashier (or are done online where there is no person checking) there isn’t even a signature match performed.
+Since most of the time these transactions don’t require you to give up your card to the cashier there isn’t even a signature match performed.
 This can lead to pinless debit card fraud or fraud that uses a debit card to make purchases without the pin and without your permission.
-This, of course, can cause massive financial stress, pain, and worry.
+This can cause massive financial stress, pain, and worry.

 With that in mind here are several steps you can take to do as much as you can to protect yourself against pinless debit card fraud or act on it quickly if it does happen to you.

 9 Ways to Protect Yourself Against Pinless Debit Fraud

 - Watch Your Accounts: The longer you let fraud linger, the harder it is to get a refund on any fraudulent transactions made with pinless debit card fraud (or any other kind of fraud).
 But if you report any suspicious transactions as soon as they occur (the quicker the better) then you can get a resolution quickly at most banking institutions and protect your assets.
 The downside is that in many cases you won't get the money back immediately; the bank will need to conduct an investigation and you could go for several days waiting for a new debit card.